DYK-Team/Shimming_coil/README.md

 ➢ Presented a scheme for testing electronic drivers using the Arduino microcontroller.

-➢ Tested the MCP2221 USB-to-I2C adapter, allowing direct computer control of the multi-channel PWM driver PCA9685 without the need for a microcontroller.
+➢ Tested the MCP2221 USB-to-I2C adapter, allowing direct computer control of the multi-channel PWM drivers PCA9685 without the need for a microcontroller.

 ➢ Demonstrated effective heat management of electronic devices using voltage regulators and transistors.